hfk01/HIG-TGDAY-TGDVK-Bachelor-Master-Thesis-Template/README.md

 It is difficult to adhere to the formatting instructions given by the university due to the peculiarities encapsulated within Word.
 E.g. "hanging" after a header.
 Another challenge is the selection of the main font, Perpetua, which is not available (for free, to the best of my knowledge) in LaTeX.

+Made with Visual Studio Code, not tested online (E.g. Overleaf).

+## Tips & Tricks
+When using the template with Visual Studio Code.
+Always clean auxiliary files when building the document; this will help with problems related to the bibliography.

 Keywords: DVA010C DVG800 mall_för_examensarbete_-_ATM.docx skrivhandbok_examensarbete_-_ATM.docx HIG Dataingenjörsprogrammet Datavetenskapliga TGDVK TGDAY